If you’ve never worked with a creative professional before or need to request services from a graphic designer you likely have some questions.

 One of the most important things you need to understand is:

 “Designers are creative partners who utilize aesthetic tools to communicate your message more effectively.”

 We’re here to assist you with your visual messaging and marketing so that you can reach your business goals.
 Thus it goes without saying there’s a right way or a wrong way to request services – that is if you want them to want to work with you.

 Think of it in terms of an attorney taking you on as a client.
 There’s a process involved.
 You’ll need to provide relevant info and reflect a level of commitment so that he may win your case.
 Hiring an attorney may be an investment, but it should ideally be a mutually beneficial relationship.

 When you request creative services it can be thought of in a similar vein.
 Projects should be a “win-win” for both sides as you are both business owners creating value for each other.

 Learn Something About them First:

 Designers ARE business owners.
 As you would likely visit a business’s website before contacting them, you should do the same with a creative.
-So it’s a good idea to learn a bit about a visual creative first.
-Most will have an About page on their website which will include a bio and other background info – including the types of clients they work with and the industries they serve.
+So it’s a good idea to learn a bit about them first.
+Most will have an About page on their website which will include a bio and other background info.
+This can include the types of clients they work with and the industries they serve.

 Next, take a few moments to look at their online portfolio.
 This helps to give you a visual reference of their design style and if it aligns with what you are looking for.